BardezAnAvatar/BGEE-Caster-Crafting/README.md

 See [the license file](LICENSE.md).

 tl;dr: do what you will with it, credit me (Bardez) my work on the mod.
-GrammarSalad, too.
+Grammarsalad, too.

 ## Credit/license for prior work